mmartinezluis/My-Online-Store-Sinatra-Project/README.md

 5. Create a pull request, and explain the reason for the requested change (why the written code should be implemented).

 ## License
-SellBy Online Store is available as open source under the temrs of the [MIT License](https://github.com/mmartinezluis/SellBy-Online-Store-Sinatra-Project/blob/main/LICENSE.txt).
+SellBy Online Store is available as open source under the terms of the [MIT License](https://github.com/mmartinezluis/SellBy-Online-Store-Sinatra-Project/blob/main/LICENSE.txt).